-Its advocates claim that the benefits of bottle water heavily outweigh the advantages of filtered water.
+Its advocates claim that the benefits of bottled water heavily outweigh the advantages of filtered drinking water from the tap.
 However, despite several major bottled water brands catering to your needs, it’s not without its drawbacks.
 Here’s what a few of them are.

 1. Accuracy of Safety Claims